 A student may elect to repeat a course in which a D, F, or NP grade was received.
-Both original and repeat enrollments will be noted on a student's permanent academic record.
-However, unit credit and grade points are earned only once, and the units and grade points earned for the higher passing grade will be used in computing the grade point average.
+Both original and repeat enrollments will be noted on a student's permanent academic record; however, unit credit and grade points are earned only once, and the units and grade points earned for the higher passing grade will be used in computing the grade point average.

-Repetition of a course must meet with the approval of the Program Chair.
-Given the sequential structuring of and periodic revisions to the curriculum, course repetition may be difficult.
-If scheduling or revisions prevent repetition of a course, a student may work in an Independent Study context with the course instructor.
+Students must obtain the Program Chair's approval to repeat a course.
+Given the sequential structuring of and periodic revisions to the curriculum, course repetition may not always be possible.
+If scheduling or revisions prevent repetition of a course, a student may complete an Independent Study with the course instructor.
+Please see the Independent Study section of this handbook for more information.
 An Independent Study fee will be assessed for this instruction.